unik-name/help-unikname/docs/1-introduction/README.md

 ---
 home: false
-title: "What is Unikname"
+title: "What is Unikname&trade;"
 ---

-# What is Unikname?
+# What is Unikname&trade;?

-:::tip Unikname is a set of user friendly cyber-solutions aiming of securing internet platforms and protecting user's privacy.
+:::tip Unikname&trade; is a set of user friendly cyber-solutions aiming of securing internet platforms and protecting user's privacy.
 Unikname is intended for whose who wish to participates and contributes to make the internet more trustful.
 :::